 Since 1830, Randolph-Macon College has had one goal: to develop the mind and character of its undergraduates.

-Since our inception in 1830, Randolph-Macon College has always had one core focus: develop the mind and character of our students.
-We achieve this by offering a broad-based curriculum featuring career and future-driven preparation at the forefront, with our Edge Career Center designed to help you reach your potential.
-With nationally recognized programs and numerous opportunities for individualizing your education, Randolph-Macon will provide you with the skills you need to succeed in your academic pursuits, at your career, and for the rest of your life.
+Since our founding in 1830, Randolph-Macon College has had one core focus: to develop the minds and characters of our students.
+We achieve this by offering a broad-based curriculum that features career-driven preparation through our Edge Career Center.
+With nationally recognized programs and numerous opportunities for individualizing your education, Randolph-Macon will provide you with the skills you need to succeed in your academic pursuits, in your career, and in your life.

 Education for the real world

-Our world is rapidly changing.
-Today’s work place—driven by the need for 21st-century skills—requires adaptive minds capable of critical thinking, problem solving, and the ability to find, synthesize, and apply information in complex settings.
+Today’s workplace requires adaptive minds capable of critical thinking, problem solving, and the ability to find, synthesize, and apply information in complex settings.
 These are the essential tools for success.

 Our curriculum prepares students to meet these needs.
 Randolph-Macon challenges you to think analytically, communicate effectively, question critically, and innovate constantly.
 With an average class size of 16 students, our courses are focused on guided exploration with professors who are committed to your education.
-Discussions and labs encourage interaction and collaboration with peers.
-A vast array of research and other hands-on projects provide experience that helps you develop real, marketable skills.
+Discussions and labs encourage collaboration with peers.
+An array of research and other hands-on projects provide experience that helps you develop marketable skills.

 The Randolph-Macon Edge

-Our graduates have excelled in virtually every career field, from business to science, law to medicine, education to journalism, and beyond.
+Our graduates excel in their chosen career fields, from business to science, law to medicine, education to journalism, and beyond.

-Randolph-Macon is ideally located in Ashland, Virginia—affectionately known as the “Center of the Universe.”
-Nearby Richmond offers a vast array of internship sites, including several Fortune 500 companies.
-Many students also arrange internships in New York City or Washington, DC, while others have traveled and worked abroad.
-Tapping into our active global alumni network only increases these opportunities.
+Randolph-Macon College is ideally located in Ashland, Virginia—affectionately known as the “Center of the Universe.”
+Nearby Richmond offers impressive internship opportunities, including several with Fortune 500 companies.
+Students also arrange internships in New York City or Washington, DC, while others have traveled or worked abroad.
+Tapping into our active global alumni network increases these remarkable opportunities.

 Leadership opportunities abound

-Randolph-Macon offers more than 100 clubs and organizations, including 17 intercollegiate varsity sports, 12 national Greek letter organizations, and a well-developed intramural program.
+Randolph-Macon offers more than 100 clubs and organizations, including 18 intercollegiate varsity sports, 12 national Greek letter organizations, and an active intramural program.

-Because of our size, students are able to take advantage of each and every opportunity they’re interested in and gain genuine, meaningful leadership experience both inside and outside the classroom.
+Because of our size, students are able to take advantage of every opportunity they are interested in, gaining genuine leadership experience inside and outside the classroom.

-Our advantageous pre-med partnerships allow qualified students to earn early acceptance to medical programs such as VCU School of Medicine, VCU School of Nursing, and EVMS Physician Assistant Program, and George Washington School of Medicine and Health Sciences.
+Our Pre-med partnerships allow qualified students to earn early acceptance to medical programs such as VCU School of Medicine, VCU School of Nursing, Eastern Virginia Medical School, Eastern Virginia Physician Assistant Program, and George Washington School of Medicine and Health Sciences.

-Other pre-professional programs offered include Environmental Management, Pre-law, Pre-ministry, and Pre-engineering, with partnerships with schools such as Duke University, University of Virginia, and Columbia University.
+Other pre-professional programs offered include Environmental Management, Pre-engineering, Pre-law, and Pre-ministry, as well as our partnerships with Duke University and the University of Virginia.

 Four-Year Degree Guarantee